joanpablo/reactive_forms/README.md

 );
 ```

-### Custom debounce time in delegateAsync validator
+### Custom Debounce Time in delegateAsync Validator

 The `Validators.delegateAsync()` function now accepts an optional `debounceTime` parameter, defaulting to 0.
-This allows immediate execution or custom debouncing for asynchronous validation.
+This allows for immediate execution or custom debouncing for asynchronous validation.

 ```dart
 final form = fb.group({